imofftoseethewizard/plguile3/README.md

 The scope of the 1.0 release is detailed below.

-The 0.13.x versions will add support for triggers and event triggers (DDL changes).

 The 0.15.x versions will add support for inline calls, i.e. "do" statements.